wtayyeb/django-postman/docs/quickstart.rst

     How to represent a User for display, in message properties: ``obfuscated_recipient`` and ``obfuscated_sender``, and in the ``or_me`` filter.
 The value can be specified as:

     * The name of a property of User.
-For example: 'last_name'
+For example: 'last_name'.
     * The name of a method of User.
-For example: 'get_full_name'
+For example: 'get_full_name'.
     * A function, receiving the User instance as the only parameter.
-For example: ``lambda u: u.get_profile().nickname``
+For example: ``lambda u: u.get_profile().nickname``.
+    * *New in version 3.3.0.* The full path to a function, as a string, whose import will be deferred.
+For example: 'myapp.mymodule.myfunc'.
+      The function is given the User object as the only parameter.
+This sort of reference can be useful when resolving circular import dependencies between applications or modules.
+Another approach, not promoted but compatible, is to specify a class instead of a function, like 'myapp.mymodule.MyClass'.
+In that case, an instance of the class is initialized with the User object and its representation is the final result.
     * ``None`` : the default text representation of the User (username) is used.

     *Defaults to*: None.

-    The default behaviour is used as a fallback when: the value is a string and the result is false (misspelled attribute name, empty result, ...), or the value is a function and an exception is raised (but any result, even empty, is valid).
+    The default behaviour is used as a fallback when: the value names an attribute and the result is false (misspelled attribute name, empty result, ...), or the value names a function and an exception is raised (but any result, even empty, is valid).

+``POSTMAN_NAME_USER_AS``
+    *New in version 3.3.0.*

+    How to name a User as a recipient.
+The value can be specified as:

+    * The name of a property of User.
+For example: 'last_name' (in auth.User)  or 'nick_name' (in a Custom User Model).
+    * ``None`` : the default User model attributes are used: USERNAME_FIELD and get_username().

+    *Defaults to*: None.

 ``POSTMAN_QUICKREPLY_QUOTE_BODY``
     *New in version 3.2.0.*